issaramro/ClimateSmartAI/README.md

   RandomForest model and then threshold-based labeling to guide water resource planning.

 - **EEP (External Ensemble Pipeline)**
-  Coordinates all IEPs, provides unified access through API or UI, and is fully containerized.
+  Coordinates all IEPs, provides unified access through API and UI, and is fully containerized.

 - **Monitoring with Prometheus**
   Tracks real-time model activity and API health.